Providing the USD/VES Rate, using C# Functional Extensions

 }

-This div contains the value of 1 US dollar in Bolivars, that is, the multiplier of the Rate<Usd, Ves>
+This div contains the value of 1 US dollar in Bolivars, that is, the multiplier of the Rate<Usd, Ves>, inside a strong element.

 - A function to apply to the input value if it is a success.